GiladSchneider/TastyBytes/README.md

 Tasty Bytes is the best way to find and share recipes!

 ### Stack
-Front End: HTMl, CSS, Javascript \newline
-  Backend: Python (Flask) \newline
+Front End: HTMl, CSS, Javascript \ Backend: Python (Flask) \ Database: mySQL
- Database: mySQL

  ### Features
  1. Add recipes with a title, description, image, ingredients list, and preperation instructions.